-In formal language theory, the Chomsky - Schützenberger representation theorem is a theorem derived by Noam Chomsky and Marcel-Paul Schützenberger about representing a given context-free language in terms of two simpler languages.
+In formal language theory, the Chomsky - Schützenberger representation theorem is a theorem derived by Noam Chomsky and Marcel-Paul Schützenberger in 1959 about representing a given context-free language in terms of two simpler languages.
 These two simpler languages, namely a regular language and a Dyck language, are combined by means of an intersection and a homomorphism.

-A few notions from formal language theory are in order.
 A context-free language is regular, if it can be described by a regular expression, or, equivalently, if it is accepted by a finite automaton.
-A homomorphism is based on a function

 h